kakulab/CSP2024/README.md

 Change into the required_files directory and run the analysis script (by typing: `bash analysis_script.sh`).

 After the pipeline has finished, change into the diff_expr_analysis directory and use the `edgeR_analysis.R` script as a basis for differential expression analysis in R.

+# For data integration in R
+We utilized AnnotationForge to generate a GO database of *C. albicans* in a format compatible with BioConductor.
+Subsequently, we utilized the data available at http://www.candidagenome.org/download/homology/ to map gene IDs between *C. albicans* and *C. auris*.
+All functional analyses were performed using *C. albicans* GIDs.